 Please consider these factors in respect to how you’re currently enabling your organization’s remote workers and what likely needs to improve.Network connection problems is currently the number one reason for IT disatisfaction amidst #COVID19 according to @HappySignals data. #servicedesk Click To Tweet

-Beyond this new addition to our employee experience monitoring, hopefully you’ll find the following data and conclusions helpful too.
+Beyond this new addition to our employee or end-user experience monitoring, hopefully you’ll find the following data and conclusions helpful too.

 What makes employees like or hate IT support